0xzrf/deta/README.md

 ## Contributing

-We welcome contributions to the DeAI Platform!
+We welcome contributions to DeTA!
 If you have suggestions or improvements, please open an issue or submit a pull request.

 ## License